 If you’re looking for fun Halloween art for preschool, try these skeleton paintings.
 Kids can use their body tracing to create full sized tape resist painting using their own body tracing.

-I’ve been trying to come up with more fun, age-appropriate Halloween art ideas for kids and I think these skeleton paintings are a really great one.
+We’ve been trying to come up with more fun, age-appropriate Halloween art ideas for kids and we think these skeleton paintings are a really great one.

-Maia and I made full-sized tape resist skeleton paintings a couple weeks ago and have been LOVING them as spooky cool Halloween decor.
+You can make full-sized tape resist skeleton paintings and hang them up as spooky, cool Halloween decor!